Relief in Boston as Tsarnaev convicted on all counts

 After the verdict was read, bombing survivor Karen Brassard said at a news conference that she and other survivors were grateful for the guilty verdict.
 But she said the survivors also had differing views on whether Tsarnaev deserves the death penalty.

-One poll released by Boston's NPR news station WBUR in March showed 62 percent would favour life in prison for Tsarnaev, while 27 percent favoured execution.
+One poll released by Boston's NPR news station WBUR in March showed 62 percent would favor life in prison for Tsarnaev, while 27 percent favored execution.
 A survey conducted by the Boston Globe in 2013, five months after the bombings, found 33 percent wanted him put to death.

 Boston Cardinal Sean O'Malley and Massachusetts Roman Catholic bishops said this week in a statement that it would be against church teaching to execute Tsarnaev.